 I typically put together a week’s-worth of lunches for me and Hubs on Saturday or Sunday and when I first started doing this, the process was complicated.

-It would take several hours to get these lunches prepared, but I would tell myself it was worth it because it was work I didn’t have to do during the work-week when I would be more tired, and it showed my dedication to our health.
+It would take several hours to get these lunches prepared.
+But, I always told myself it was worth it because it was work I didn’t have to do during the week when I would be more tired.
+Plus, it showed my dedication to our health.